RylandDeGregory/AzFuncCertRenewal/README.md

 ### Function App

-1. The Function App's only Function, `RenewCert`, is configured with a [timer trigger](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=powershell) that executes the Function once per week.
+1. The Function App's only Function, `RenewLECerts`, is configured with a [timer trigger](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=powershell) that executes the Function once per week.
 You can also [execute the function at-will from the VS Code extension](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#run-functions-in-azure).
 1. If everything is configured correctly, the Function will:
     1. Create a Storage Account Context using the Function App's MSI.
     1. Use Azure PowerShell to copy the Posh-ACME state from a Blob Container to the Function App.